 Platelets are one of four primary components of blood (the other three are red blood cells, white blood cells, and plasma).
 Platelets promote cell growth and regeneration.
-As the term “platelet-rich plasma” suggests, platelets aregenerally about five times more concentrated in PRP than in regular blood.
+As the term “Growth factor concentrate” suggests, platelets aregenerally about five times more concentrated in PRP than in regular blood.
 This concentration of platelets is useful, because platelets secrete growth factors which assists in wound healing and tissue regrowth.

 When it comes to hair loss, the theory is that platelets, injected deep into the scalp to reach the bottom of the hair follicle, may stimulate a specialized population of cells named dermal papilla cells, which play a critical role in hair growth.